 - No long lines or classrooms – 100% Online

 - Get form ADE1317 to apply for your license

 Sale – $36.00

 On March 1, 2010, Texas implemented a mandatory Online Texas Adult Drivers Ed requirement.
-Adult drivers who are 18 to 24 year old Texas resident who wants to apply for a new drivers license must complete an adult driver education course.
+Adult drivers who are 18 to 24 years old and want to apply for a new drivers license in Texas must complete an online Texas adult drivers ed course.
 You can take this course in a classroom or online, which is less expensive and more convenient since you can start-and-stop the program as needed.
-If you just moved to Texas and still have your license from the other state, or if you’ve never even had a drivers license and are wondering what the Texas drivers license requirements are, the first step is to enroll in an adult driver education course.
+If you just moved to Texas and still have your license from the other state, or if you’ve never even had a drivers license and are wondering what the Texas drivers license requirements are, the first step is to enroll in a Texas drivers license online course.
 You can now complete an adult driver education course online!

 - More Economical.
 Texas adult driver education course classroom programs can cost as much as $300.
 You can satisfy the exact same Texas drivers license requirements online for between $50 and $100.

 –No Driving Required.
 Online adult driver education course providers use the most innovative web-based technology to bring you courses that are inexpensive, engaging and fun!
 There is no reason to spend money on gas or your time in the car driving to a classroom adult driver education course.
 Whether you take your adult driver education course online or in a classroom, you are meeting the same Texas drivers license requirements either way.